 I trust that they will remember…

-- the purr of the Vespas on the cobble stone streets…perfect white noise for peaceful sleep
+- the purr of the Vespas on the cobble stone streets.
+Perfect white noise for a peaceful night’s sleep

 - the chatter of my father’s native Neopolitan tongue and the signature hand gesturing that reminds them where their mother’s tendency to “over express” comes from